pmaglana/stolen-identity/README.md

    9. Alert on new client secrets and new redirect URIs</br>

 ## What I learned

+// editing. gets reshipped at the end of the day.
 <!---
 My key takeaway from this investigation is that applications should be treated as security sensitive resources.
 Monitoring roles alone is not sufficient; application ownership, credentials, permissions, and authorization grants must also be regularly reviewed as part of an organization's security strategy.